Aimann/tMAP/README.md

 ### Metadata

 You will need to provide the meta-data associated with the samples if you want to group samples based on specific experimental conditions.
-To do this you can provide a [tRAX samples file](http://trna.ucsc.edu/tRAX/#step-3-analyze-sequencing-data-for-gene-expression) whitespace/.csv/.tsv file (`-s/--samples`) containing the sample names, sample groups, and path to fastq files.
+To do this you can provide a [tRAX samples file](http://trna.ucsc.edu/tRAX/#step-3-analyze-sequencing-data-for-gene-expression) whitespace/.csv/.tsv file (`--samples`) containing the sample names, sample groups, and path to fastq files.
 An example samples file is shown below:

 ```tsv
 sample1 a /path/to/sample1.fastq.gz